anderssv/kotlin-htmx/Readme.md

 ## Back end code structure

 One of the downsides of this is that there are few "best practices" and recommended structures.
-But that is also the benefit, that you can use any library or structure you like.
+But that is also the benefit.
+You can use any library or structure you like.
 For Thymeleaf you will probably get some recommendations, for others something else.

 It is still important to have some kind of defaults for route, controller and pages.
 YMMV.

 This repo contains a kind of naming try at putting pages into objects.
-I kind of like that as it gives a specific place to go for each page, but it does overlap a bit with controllers so you might want to separate those as well.
+I like that as it gives a specific place to go for each page, but it does overlap a bit with controllers, so you might want to separate those as well.
-They could have a common interface for the main things, but I see little benefit in that unless you're trying to make some kind of framework.
+They could have a common interface for the main things in each page, but I see little benefit in that unless you're trying to make some kind of framework.
+(You shouldn't)

 ## Bigger scale and functionality?

-This is a small example with some examples.
+This is a small example with simple functionality.
 Performance wise there is no reason this won't scale, but for some features you will add additional Javascript libraries.
 Something like AlpineJS seems to go well together with HTMX.

 People are doing it in production.
 See this article and presentations for a real world migration from React to HTMX: https://htmx.org/essays/a-real-world-react-to-htmx-port/

-# TODO
+# Possible TODO
 - Set up logging with JSON
 - Do item repo as example?